Skip to Main Content

 La Suite in the Broader Brazil Context

 Within Brazil's wider premium accommodation spectrum, La Suite by Dussol sits at a particular intersection: it is not a resort property in the mode of Txai Resort Itacaré or Zorah Beach Hotel, which are destination properties built around coastline and natural setting in their own right.
 Nor does it occupy the large-footprint urban luxury tier represented by Rosewood São Paulo.
-The Michelin Selected recognition places it in a category of smaller, character-driven urban properties that have earned editorial acknowledgment without the infrastructure of the international luxury chains.
+Its 4-star profile and small scale place it in Rio's character-driven urban hotel set.

 Travellers building a Brazil itinerary that combines Rio with other destinations have a well-developed set of options: the Hotel das Cataratas, A Belmond Hotel, Iguassu Falls for the falls, Fera Palace Hotel or Hotel Fasano Salvador for Bahia, and Cristalino Lodge for the Amazon.
 Within Rio itself, the choice between La Suite by Dussol and the beach-corridor properties is less about quality tier and more about what kind of city experience the trip is designed around.